by Lois Lowry

 "How does 'The Giver' contribute to Lois Lowry's literary impact and her legacy in young adult literature?
 Exploring the novel's place in the genre reveals its enduring significance."

-Jonas's transformation: a critique of control in 'the giver', made-to-order essay as fast as you need it.
+The dystopian society in "the giver" by lois lowry, made-to-order essay as fast as you need it.

 Each essay is customized to cater to your unique preferences